 Vascular malformations are present at birth, grow during the development of the individual, and do not undergo involution; on the contrary, they can increase in size following trauma or hormonal stimuli (2).
 The head and neck are the regions where vascular malformations occur most frequently, followed by the trunk and limbs.
-Intramuscular hemangiomas (IMHs) are rare, benign vascular tissue tumors, occurring in approximately 0.8% of all hemangiomas (3-

-Received: 12 February 2025 Accepted: 22 March 2025 Copyright $\ensuremath{\mathbb{O}}$ by LAB srl 2025

-This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
+Intramuscular hemangiomas (IMHs) are rare, benign vascular tissue tumors, occurring in approximately 0.8% of all hemangiomas (3- in approximation of the second s Received: 12 February 2025 Copyright © by LAB srl 2025 Accepted: 22 March 2025 This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
 Unauthorized reproduction may result in financial and other penalties.
 Disclosure: All authors report no conflicts of interest relevant to this article.